airpair/creating-container-components-part-2-angular-1-directives/post.md

 ![Content repeating in ot-site](https://content-na.drive.amazonaws.com/cdproxy/templink/dasXWt-e5efGIZu9jvusOKZhMUMZ3QH6d13NeKZHLbMLAYspN?viewBox=1440)

 Clearly, that's not ideal.
+We wanted each string to render just once in its appropriate section - rather than everything rendering everywhere.

 What we really want is for each string to be dealt with individually, so it can be sent to the correct destination in our container.
 To do so, we need to abandon `ng-transclude` and write our own custom transclusion functionality.

 ## Custom Transclusion

-To support multiple entry points, first we will need to tweak how we ask our component user to pass in content.
+To support multiple entry points, we will need to tweak how we ask our component user to pass in content.
 The user needs some way to indicate to the directive where each element they add should go.

 How about requiring a `transclude-to` attribute on each element that acts as a sort of "shipping label"?